Surfing Bude (Beach & Surf Guide)

 Water temperatures: 8°C to 18°C

-Sand or rock: Mainly sand with rocky patches with some reef breaks in the local area
+Sand or rock: Mainly sand with rocky patches and some reef breaks in the local area

 Suitable for: Shortboards, longboards, paddle boards, bodyboards, kayaks

 If you’re looking for a surf town, it doesn’t get much better than Bude in North Cornwall.
-Bude is made up of three main beaches: Widemouth Bay, Crooklets and Summerleaze.
+Bude comprises three main beaches: Widemouth Bay, Crooklets and Summerleaze.

-All three of these beaches are well-known for their quality waves and between the three you can surf through all stages of the tide.
+All three beaches are well-known for their quality waves; you can surf through all tide stages between them.

-Let’s take a closer look at the beach breaks that you’ll be visiting surfing Bude.
+Let’s look at the beach breaks you’ll visit surfing Bude.

 Widemouth Bay